 The performance developed by choreographer Nicole Morel and architect/set designer Lea Hobson is the result of a dialogue between sculptural 3D elements and bodies: it forms a morphing and dynamic installation according to time and space, movements and bodies.

 Individual and common actions modulate the space and rebuild it according to a number of pre-established patterns and meeting points.
-The dancers will have to complete their choreographic composition as close as possible to a basic instruction.
-The rules chosen will define the nature of the encounters, mixing structures and bodies.
-The paths and meeting points will vary inexorably each time, but the need to meet and build together is crucial.
-The gesture will seek a form of high energy and urgency.
+The dancers have to complete their choreographic composition as close as possible to a basic instruction.
+The chosen rules define the nature of the encounters, mixing structures and bodies.
+The paths and meeting points vary inexorably each time, but the need to meet and build together is crucial.
+The gesture seeks a form of high energy and urgency.
 Each element is constructed in such a way that it can both move and be used as a support point for the dance.
 They are white and have varying sizes, reminiscent of drifting icebergs.
-The dancers and the influence of their movements and actions will cause the decomposition of the basic structure and any subsequent re-compositions.
+The dancers and their movements and actions cause the decomposition of the basic structure and any subsequent re-compositions.